 American Muslim Identity

-Islam in America must become wenyējï, "something belonging here."
-It must be indigenous-not in the sense of losing identity through total assimilation or of being the exclusive property of the native-born-but in the word's original sense, namely, being natural, envisioned, and born from within.
-Regardless of birthplace, Muslim Americans become indigenous once they truly belong.
-Islam in America becomes indigenous by fashioning an integrated cultural identity that is comfortable with itself and functions naturally in the world around it. - Dr. Umar Faruq Abd Allah, The Cultural Imperative 2004
+Islam in America should embody the concept of 'wenyējï,' which means 'something belonging here.'
+It must be indigenous, not in the sense of losing its identity through complete assimilation or becoming exclusive to native-born individuals, but in its original sense of being natural, envisioned, and arising from within.
+Regardless of their place of birth, Muslim Americans become indigenous when they truly feel a sense of belonging.
+The path to making Islam indigenous in America involves creating an integrated cultural identity that feels at ease with itself and harmoniously coexists with the surrounding world. - Dr. Umar Faruq Abd Allah, The Cultural Imperative 2004

-At Al Fatih Academy, we embrace this understanding and help students in their development of dual identities in a way that is true to their cultural and religious foundations.
+At Al Fatih Academy, we embrace this understanding and assist students in developing dual identities that stay true to their cultural and religious foundations.